compbiocore/Workflows_on_OSCAR/README.md

 a.)
 To be able to run Snakemake commands, first type: `snakemake_start`

-  - This command enters you into an environment where you can run Snakemake.
-Like with Nextflow, to exit out of this workflow session, just type `quit_workflow`.

-  - **NOTE:** you can use the `snakemake_start` command in an interactive session on OSCAR (via `interact`) or in an sbatch script by putting the `snakemake_start` command before any `snakemake` commands in the script.
+   - **NOTE:** The above command enters you into an environment where you can run Snakemake.
+You can use the `snakemake_start` command in an interactive session on OSCAR (via `interact`) or in your sbatch script by putting it before any `snakemake` commands you use in the script.
+   -
 b.)
+Like with Nextflow, to exit out of the Snakemake workflow session, you just type `quit_workflow`.
+If you run this, you will be taken out of your session and unable to run Snakemake commands.
+You do not need to put this in your sbatch scripts, if using Snakemake that in this manner.

+c.)
 To uninstall (delete) Snakemake and all its commands, type: `snakemake_remove`